Elir25/advice-generator/project_react_film_app/README.md

 Additional functionality: search function so that the user can search films, locations, and people

 Note: the basic CSS code has been created in the `index.css` file.
 Don't forget to import the css!
-This is what the app will look like:
+This is what the app will look like (left: basic version, right: full version including search functionality):

 <img src="/project_react_film_app/studio_ghibli_basic.png" width="400" /> <img src="/project_react_film_app/studio_ghibli_with_search.png" width="400" />